-PSUs will only be released or become exercisable upon the achievement of certain performance hurdles related to MGL's performance.
-Only employees who are members of the MGL and MBL Executive Committees are eligible to receive PSUs.
+PSUs will only be released or become exercisable upon the achievement of certain pre-vest assessment and performance hurdles related to MGL's performance.
+Only members of the MGL and MBL Executive Committees are eligible to receive PSUs.
 For the PSUs allocated to Executive Committee Members, two performance hurdles have been determined and each will apply individually to 50% of the total number of PSUs awarded.